 A dementia-friendly service at St Andrew's, 3.00pm.

-Church at 3: a short service, followed by afternoon tea
+Church at 3: a short service with traditional prayers and well-loved hymns, followed by afternoon tea

 Church at 3 is a service for everyone but has been structured so that people living with dementia will feel comfortable, welcomed and part of the worship.

 Started in 2016, Church at 3 attracts between 10-30 people.
 A mix of folk attend, including those who are not affected by dementia, those who are living independently with dementia and those who need ongoing support.